GHG Emissions and Energy-related Targets

 Compensation of Directors of the Asset Manager

-For the compensation of directors at the Asset Manager, we have adopted a performance-based compensation structure that incorporates multiple evaluation criteria, including the DHR’s GRESB Rating, CDP Score, and whether any environmental law violations have occurred.
-The evaluation also includes the score for “Employee Engagement with the Company,” as measured by the “Engagement Survey” conducted by the Daiwa House Group.
+For the compensation of directors at the Asset Manager, we have adopted a performance-based compensation structure that incorporates multiple evaluation criteria, including the DHR GRESB Rating, CDP Score, and whether any environmental law violations have occurred.
+The evaluation also includes the score from the eNPS survey of the Asset Manager’s officers and employees.